-Gossamer Gear is a real leader in the ultralight hiking community.
+Gossamer Gear is a leader in the ultralight hiking community.
 They specialize in ultralight backpacks, but they also sell other accessories which can save you a lot of weight.
-The NightLight sleeping pad, in the 29″ size, only costs $18 and weighs 2.4 oz.
-That’s over 6 oz less than a Therm-a-rest Z-lite 3/4.
+The NightLight Sleeping Pad, in the 29″ size, only costs $18 and weighs 2.4 oz.

-The NightLight has an egg shell-like surface and is 3/4 inches in depth with an R value of 2.27.
+The NightLight has an egg shell-like surface and is 3/4 inches deep with an R value of 2.27.
 It’s good for 3-season use if you’re not a cold sleeper and it is more comfortable for people who sleep on their backs than side sleepers.
-I normally use this pad when hiking through heavily wooded areas like the Catskills where I can heap together a lot of leaves under my tent to augment the pad’s insulating properties and overall comfort.
+I normally use this pad when hiking through heavily wooded areas like the Catskills or White Mountains where I can heap together a lot of leaves under my tent to augment the pad’s insulating properties and overall comfort.
 If you have to sleep on a platform or hard ground, think about bringing a thicker sleeping pad instead.

 Most Popular Searches